POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 values in the corresponding history.

 .. note::
-    For efficiency reasons not all the `PSyGrid` object is loaded into RAM.
+    For efficiency reasons not all the :samp:`PSyGrid` object is loaded into RAM.
 Instead parts are reads from the associated hdf5 file if needed.
 This has the consequence, that it is discouraged to refer to the same values more than once in a code.
 If you need the same value more often, you should store it in a local variable.